thatguythat1031/multiAuthorBlog/README.md

 8. Once your file is finished, and the necessary edits have been made to all other files, run `npm run startLocal`.
 This will start the website locally on your computer.
 9. Verify that your new page looks good, that links everywhere work, and that you haven't broken anything.
 10. Push your changes to your github branch and make a new PR to master.
-11. Once your PR is approved, the new version of the site will be automatically deployed to Heroku, and can be viewed at: [Lunchroom Prophecies](https://lunchroomprophecies.com)
+11. Once your PR is approved, the new version of the site will be automatically deployed to Heroku, and can be viewed by opening a new browser tab and searching for `https://www.lunchroomprophecies.com`.